 - Avoid using retinoids while you are pregnant, breastfeeding, or trying to conceive.

 When starting with retinoids, the most common side effect is irritation.
-As it exfoliates your skin from the inside-out, your skin may become sensitive.
+As it increases cell turnover, it “exfoliates” your skin from the inside-out and your skin may become sensitive.
 It can turn red, peel, flake, and dry out.
 If you are using retinoids to treat acne, your acne may look like it is getting worse.

 When Can I Start Using Retinoids?